Everything You Need to Know About Agentic Automation Platforms: Which One Is Right for You?

 Agentic automation platforms are the answer to that question.
 They are built for workflows where context, reasoning, and content matter just as much as steps and triggers.

-This article walks through what agentic automation platforms are, how they differ, where a tool like Gen6 fits, and how to choose between an agentic workflow engine and ready-made agents such as Genspark, 11x AI or AiSDR
+This article walks through what agentic automation platforms are, how they differ, where a tool like Gen6 Intelligence, and how to choose between an agentic workflow engine and ready-made agents such as Genspark, 11x AI or AiSDR

 Agentic automation platforms exist in the space between classic workflow tools and fully custom AI systems.